token-tricksters/deep-learning-nlp/README.md

 ### Acknowledgement

+The project description, partial implementation, and scripts were adapted from the default final project for the Stanford [CS 224N class](https://web.stanford.edu/class/cs224n/) developed by Gabriel Poesia, John, Hewitt, Amelie Byun, John Cho, and their (large) team (Thank you!)

-The BERT implementation part of the project was adapted from the "minbert" assignment developed at Carnegie Mellon University's [CS11-711 Advanced NLP](http://phontron.com/class/anlp2021/index.html), created by Shuyan Zhou, Zhengbao Jiang, Ritam Dutt, Brendon Boldt, Aditya Veerubhotla, and Graham Neubig.
+The BERT implementation part of the project was adapted from the "minbert" assignment developed at Carnegie Mellon University's [CS11-711 Advanced NLP](http://phontron.com/class/anlp2021/index.html), created by Shuyan Zhou, Zhengbao Jiang, Ritam Dutt, Brendon Boldt, Aditya Veerubhotla, and Graham Neubig  (Thank you!)

 Parts of the code are from the [`transformers`](https://github.com/huggingface/transformers) library ([Apache License 2.0](./LICENSE)).

+Parts of the scripts and code were altered by [Jan Philip Wahle](https://jpwahle.com/) and [Terry Ruas](https://terryruas.com/).